thomd/cra-template-simple/README.md

 # Simple create-react-app Template

-A very simple starter template for [create-react-app](https://create-react-app.dev) if you want to try something out quickly.
+A very simple starter template for [create-react-app](https://create-react-app.dev).

+Use this template if you want to try something out quickly and profit from the `create-react-app` ecosystem.

+## Usage

 ```sh
 npx create-react-app myapp --template @thomd/cra-template-simple